caseman/grease/README.txt

   but also provide equivalent parts coded in pure Python for ease of installation and distribution.

-This being the first release of this project, not all of these goals have been realized yet, but I feel the project is well on their path.
+Not all of these goals have been realized yet, but I feel the project is well on their path.

 Requirements
 ------------